Yona Wallach

 Yona Wallach (יונה וולך; June 10, 1944 – September 26, 1985) was an Israeli poet.
 Her surname also appears as Volach.
 She is considered a revolutionary Israeli feminist and post-modernist.

-Wallach was a promising young poet, though she neglected her talents for many years as she used drugs and explored the Jewish mysticism that influenced much of her work.
-She didn't receive critical acclaim for her work until the late 70s.
+Wallach had written poetry from a young age.
+Her work was influenced by Jewish mysticism.
+Throughout her life, she struggled with periods of drug addiction.
+She began receiving critical acclaim in the late 1970s.

-Wallach developed breast cancer in 1981 and refused treatment for many years.
+Wallach developed breast cancer in 1981 and refused treatment for two years.
 She died in 1985.

 Biography

 Early life

-Yona Wallach was born on June 10, 1944 in Kiryat Ono to parents Michael and Esther Wallach.
-The name Yona was given to her in honor of three dead relatives.
-At the age of four, her father was brutally tortured and killed in the 1948 Arab-Israeli War.
-Wallach and her older sister Nira were raised by their widowed mother on Michael Wallach Street in the town of Kiryat Ono — a town which her father founded near Tel Aviv.
-As a young child Wallach did well in elementary school, but as she grew older she became more rebellious, dressing androgynously in her dead father's clothes and having her first abortion at age sixteen.
-She was expelled from high school after tenth grade, and then spent a short time at the Avni Arts School.
+Yona Wallach was born on June 10, 1944, in Kiryat Ono, Israel.
+The name Yona was given to her in memory of three deceased relatives.
+When she was four, Wallach's father Michael was killed in the 1948 Arab-Israeli War.
+Wallach and her older sister Nira were raised by their widowed mother Esther on Michael Wallach Street in Kiryat Ono.
+As a young child, Wallach excelled in elementary school.
+As she grew older, she began dressing androgynously, wearing her late father’s clothes, and had her first abortion at sixteen.
+She was expelled from Tichon Hadash high school after tenth grade, and then spent a short time at the Avni Institute of Art and Design.

-Around the age of nineteen she left home for Jerusalem.
-Although she never received formal higher education, she was very observant and an avid reader, claiming to have learned from the world around her.
-She began to associate with petty thieves and drug dealers, intrigued by their lifestyle and the ugly reality of the world.
+Around the age of nineteen, Wallach moved to Jerusalem, where she befriended petty thieves and drug dealers.

 Psychiatric hospitalization and sexuality

-Wallach suffered from a few mental breakdowns, the first of which occurred in her late teens.
-She claims to have freely admitted herself into a psychiatric hospital around the age of twenty to better understand the madness her friends were experiencing, but in reality she agreed to be admitted after developing impulses to harm her mother.
-At the mental institution she met a doctor who took advantage of her willingness to use drugs and treated her with LSD therapy, though he too was inexperienced with dosages and once almost killed her through an overdose.
-She enjoyed using psychotics and described the hallucinations as having expanded her consciousness.
-Her therapist at the institution acknowledged her deviant sexuality in his records, noting that she identifies as homosexual even though she still pursues relationships with men.
+Wallach experienced multiple mental breakdowns, the first one occurring in her late teens.
+Wallach stated that she voluntarily admitted herself to a psychiatric hospital around the age of twenty to gain insight into the mental struggles her friends were facing.
+However, in reality, she agreed to admission after experiencing impulses to harm her mother.
+At the psychiatric hospital, she underwent psychedelic therapy.
+Her doctor, inexperienced with dosage management, nearly caused a fatal LSD overdose during one session.
+Wallach enjoyed using psychedelics, describing the hallucinations as experiences that expanded her consciousness.
+Her therapist at the institution noted Wallach's complex sexuality, observing that she identified as homosexual while continuing to engage in relationships with men.
 She was known for stealing the girlfriends of her male friends.

-She was admitted to a psychiatric hospital for a second time when she was 24 years old, where she stayed for four and a half months.
-Symptoms of a drug-induced psychotic break had been intensifying, and friends were concerned that she might be suicidal.
-She claims to have only felt safe and protected once her works had been published and her fame was secured.
+At 24, Wallach was admitted to a psychiatric hospital for a second time, where she remained for four and a half months.
+Symptoms of a drug-induced psychotic break had been intensifying, leading friends to worry about her potential for self-harm.
+Wallach later claimed that she only began to feel safe and secure once her works were published and her reputation established.